lf-lang/embedded-lab/docs/src/Tools.md

 ## 3.2 A First C Program

 First, check your installation has been done correctly.
 One of the side effects of the installation is to define an environment variable called `PICO_SDK_PATH` that points to the root location of the RPi-Pico SDK.
-Check it:
+Check it (make sure to replace <path_to_your_repo> with the actual path to your repo):

 ```
 $ echo $PICO_SDK_PATH
-/Users/eal/git/lf-pico/pico/pico-sdk
+/Users/<path_to_your_repo>/my-3pi/pico-sdk
 ```

 You may wish to look at the README file in that directory.